Friday, February 13, 2026

 Save the date for the second annual Spring into Homesteading event on March 28, 2026 in the Ridgeway R-V school gym!
 We are hoping to have more demonstrations and vendors this year, so if you are interested in vending and/or demonstrating, please contact Paula Scott at 660-872-6500 or Susie Rollheiser.

-CLOSING: Hope you have a great week and try to stay warm.
-If you know of any events or plans around town that you would like to see shared with other, please send me the details by Sunday evening!
+CLOSING: Hope you have a great week and try to stay warm!
+I’ve been using a leaf blower to clean up all this powdery snow –works great!
+If you know of any events or plans around town that you would like to see shared with others, please send me the details by Sunday evening!
 Thank you for reading!
 Wave to your neighbors!

 Upcoming Events